sathya-pramodh/linux-mcsr/doc/post_install/post-install.md

 # Post Install

-The instructions given below will guide you through the post installation procedure of installing Linux for MCSR.
+The following chapters will guide you through the post installation procedure of installing Linux for MCSR.

 # Software Manager